10 Best Herbal Juices For Vomiting

 Vitex agnus-castus, commonly known as chasteberry, has been traditionally used in herbal medicine for various hormonal and digestive ailments.

-As with any herbal remedy, it is advisable to consult a healthcare professional before using vitex agnus-castius for vomiting, especially if you have underlying health conditions or are taking other medications.
+As with any herbal remedy, it is advisable to consult a healthcare professional before using Echinacea purpurea, especially for individuals with existing health conditions or those taking other medications.